agasparo/ia-doc-maker/README.md

 ## Features

-- Generate a comprehensive `README.md` with project title, description, usage examples, features, configuration, dependencies, contribution guidelines, and license information.
+- Generate a comprehensive `README.md` with project title, description, usage examples, features, configuration, dependencies, contribution guidelines, and license information
-- Add inline documentation (docstrings/comments) to all functions, classes, and modules in your code.
+- Add inline documentation (docstrings/comments) to all functions, classes, and modules in your code
-- Supports multiple programming languages: **JavaScript, TypeScript, Python, and PHP**.
+- Supports multiple programming languages: **JavaScript, TypeScript, Python, and PHP**
-- Fully reusable in external workflows with user-provided OpenAI API key.
+- Fully reusable in external workflows with user-provided OpenAI API key
-- Bundled for easy use, no need to manually install dependencies if using the `dist/` build.
+- Bundled for easy use, no need to manually install dependencies

 ---